 How much is insurance for a Dodge Ram 1500?
 If you are reading this article, you probably want to learn how to save on insurance.
-We designed our guide to walk you through rates for multiple model years, such as 2006 Dodge Ram 1500 insurance costs.
+We designed our guide to walk you through rates for multiple model years, such as 2006 Dodge Ram 1500 insurance rates.

 We will explain what insurers base their rates on, theft risks, car maintenance costs, what the cheapest pickup is to insure, and more.
 So if you want to learn more about why truck car insurance is more expensive, what rates you should be paying, and how to save money, this guide is for you.

-If you want to jump right into comparing Dodge Ram 1500 insurance costs, enter your ZIP code to use our free tool above.
+If you want to jump right into comparing Dodge Ram 1500 car insurance quotes, enter your ZIP code to use our free tool above.

 The average insurance rates for a Dodge Ram are $1,524 a year with full coverage.
 Comprehensive costs approximately $362 each year, collision costs $562, and liability is $420.
 A liability-only policy costs around $494 a year, with high-risk insurance costing around $3,264.
 16-year-old drivers cost the most to insure at $5,582 a year or more.

 Average premium for full coverage: $1,524

 Prices are based on $500 deductibles, 30/60 split liability limits, and includes uninsured motorist coverage.
 Prices are averaged for all U.S. states and Ram models.

 For a driver around age 40, Dodge Ram insurance rates go from as low as $494 for only liability insurance to a high rate of $3,264 for a high-risk insurance policy.

 Urban vs. Rural Price Range

 Choosing to live in a large city can make a big difference on the price of insurance.
 Rural locations are shown to have a lower frequency of collision claims than congested cities.

 The graphic below illustrates the difference between rural and urban areas on auto insurance prices.